State school students do not outperform their peers from the independent sector once they get to university, new research has found.

-The study's author, Richard Partington, found that among Cambridge students who began their studies between 2006 and 2009, there was no discernible difference between the average performance of students who attended state and independent schools.
+The study's author Richard Partington told The TES that, among Cambridge students who began their studies between 2006 and 2009, there was no discernible difference between the average performance of students who attended state and independent schools.

-The report comes as Prime Minister David Cameron attacked Oxford University for the low number of "black" entrants it admitted.
+The report comes as prime minister David Cameron attacked Oxford University for the low number of "black" entrants it admits.

 Mr Partington, senior tutor at Churchill College, said his research vindicated Cambridge's move to focus on students' GCSE and A-level grades and marks rather than interview performance.